goodrobots/vision_landing/README.md

  - --input: This is the video stream 'pipeline' used to look for targets.
 It defaults to /dev/video0 which is what most USB cameras show up as (/dev/video2 typically for odroid xu4 with hardware encoding activated).
 Video files can be used for testing by just specifying the video file name here.
  - --output: This is the output 'pipeline' that can be used to save the video stream with AR data overlaid.
 This can either be a video file name (which will be uncompressed and very large), or you can create gstreamer pipelines.
 Example pipline for odroid xu4 with hardware encoding activated to stream h264 compressed video with AR markers in realtime would be: appsrc ! autovideoconvert ! v4l2video11h264enc ! h264parse ! rtph264pay config-interval=1 pt=96 ! udpsink host=192.168.1.70 port=5000 sync=false
+ - --markerid: Specify a marker ID to detect.
+If specified, only a target matching this ID will be used for landing and any other target will be rejected.
+If not specified, all targets in the specified or default dictionary will be detected and the closest will be chosen for landing.
  - --markerdict: Type of marker dictionary to use.
 Only one dictionary can be detected at any one time.
 Supported dictionaries are: ARUCO ARUCO_MIP_16h3 ARUCO_MIP_25h7 ARUCO_MIP_36h12 ARTOOLKITPLUS ARTOOLKITPLUSBCH TAG16h5 TAG25h7 TAG25h9 TAG36h11 TAG36h10
  - --simulator: If this flag is set, when the dronekit connection is made the script will wait for prearm checks to pass and then take off to preset altitude and then initiate landing.
 This is typically used when connecting to SITL simulator to test precision landing.

 **Examples**
 ```
 ./vision_landing /dev/ttyS0 0.235 calibration/ocam5cr-calibration-640x480.yml
+./vision_landing --markerid 580 --markerdict TAG36h11 /dev/ttyS0 0.235 calibration/ocam5cr-calibration-640x480.yml
 ./vision_landing --simulator --input /dev/video2 --output "appsrc ! autovideoconvert ! v4l2video11h264enc ! h264parse ! rtph264pay config-interval=1 pt=96 ! udpsink host=192.168.1.70 port=5000 sync=false" --markerdict TAG36h11 tcp:localhost:5777 0.235 calibration/ocam5cr-calibration-640x480.yml
 ```